the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ## Introduction
 - background
     - RSEs have been around for a long time but the name is new.
-    - RSEs have a specialist skill set that bring together technical and research knowledge.
+    - RSEs have a specialist skill set that brings together technical and research knowledge.
     - Skills development traditionally provided largely through peer learning, self learning, introductory training courses not targeted specifically at RSEs, ...
     - Requirements for RSE skills growing rapidly across all domains.
 - past attempts, other initiatives